 Begin this the night before.

 First, deseed the peppers, cut out any pith and slice them into 2 inch (5 cm) strips.
 Next, trim and slice the courgettes into diagonal ½ inch (1 cm) slices.
-After that, halve the onions and cut them into 1/4 inch (5 mm) slices (You can watch how to prepare peppers and chillies and how to chop onions by clicking on our Cookery School Videos on the right).
+After that, halve the onions and cut them into 1/4 inch (5 mm) slices (You can watch how to prepare peppers and chillies and how to chop onions by clicking on our Cookery School Videos on this page).
 Now pack the vegetables into a large colander in layers, sprinkling each layer with salt, put a dish underneath it to catch the juices and another with a weight on top, and leave them overnight.

 Next day, rinse the vegetables under cold, running water, really press them to get rid of any excess moisture, and pat them dry with a clean tea cloth.
 Then leave them spread out on the cloth for about 2 hours to thoroughly dry off.
 After that, place the vinegar, sugar and spices, including the chillies, in a saucepan and stir them together over a medium heat until the sugar has completely dissolved.